cjstevens10/Spinecat/README.md

 **Automated Book Spine Recognition and Library Matching System**

 Spinecat is an intelligent system that automatically identifies books from photographs of book spines.
-It uses computer vision to detect book spines, extracts text using optical character recognition, cleans up the text, and matches it against a comprehensive library database to identify the books.
+It uses a custom-trained computer vision to detect book spines, extracts text using OCR, cleans up the text, and matches it against a comprehensive library database using a custom matching algorithm to identify the books.

+This project is meant to be run on localhost or otherwise hosted as a website.

 ## What This System Does